adiralashiva8/testng-metrics/README.md

 4. TestNG Metrics report __metric-timestamp.html__ file will be created
    > By default, the report will be generated at TestNG's output directory. i.e., `test-output/metric-timestamp.html`

 ---

+### Not a Maven Project?

+1. Download `testng-metrics.jar` from [here](http://central.maven.org/maven2/com/github/adiralashiva8/testng-metrics/1.1/testng-metrics-1.1.jar)

+2. Add `testng-metrics.jar` in your project
+   > - Open Eclipse → Right Click on the project
+   > - Go to Property → Build Path → Configure Build Path
+   > - Add the `testng-metrics.jar` in the libraries using Add External Jar button

+3. Execute test cases

+4. TestNG Metrics report __metric-timestamp.html__ file will be created

+---

 ### Customize LOGO: